 There's strong circumstantial evidence behind the theory that sodium-depletion is a major cause of cramping in athletes, but it's difficult to replicate the electrolyte and fluid losses suffered during endurance races in controlled laboratory conditions, so conclusive evidence still isn't quite there.
 (Although a recent study has suggested electrolyte intake can help reduce cramps).

-On a daily basis we receive anecdotal evidence from PH athletes about how more aggressive sodium intake has helped them to avoid or alleviate cramp.
+On a daily basis we receive anecdotal evidence from Precision Fuel & Hydration athletes about how more aggressive sodium intake has helped them to avoid or alleviate cramp.

 Russell, a cyclist from North Carolina

 I live in North Carolina where the summers are hot and extremely humid.
 With my high sweat rate and likely high salt content, I tended to have cramps come on during hard training rides or races at a predictable time of about 2 hours (and a distance of around 40-50 miles).

 My local area of Sand Hills is basically rolling hills, so there's lots of ups and downs...
 (At 190lbs and 6'3", I don't go uphill quickly!).